yz-cnsdqz/LISST-blender/README.md

 # LISST motion visualization
+### Retarget and Montion Drive Update 13.12.2022
+We switch our retargeting pipline to rokoko https://github.com/Rokoko/rokoko-studio-live-blender

+Added 5 demos in mesh-drive/forward-kinematics.py

 ### Retarget Update 26.10.2022

 _based on the add-on https://github.com/cgvirus/Simple-Retarget-Tool-Blender under GPL-3.0 license<br /> You are also welcome to use my more up-to-date FK folder with every step done https://polybox.ethz.ch/index.php/s/4byApEzNiQb9AiW